bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 The regression slope estimate for this variable is `-0.1721`.
 We interpret this coefficients as follows:

-Our models estimates an expected 0.17 decrease in standardized fertility for every 1% increase in percentage of males involved in agriculture in holding the remaining variables constant.
+Our models estimates an expected 0.17 decrease in standardized fertility for every 1% increase in percentage of males involved in agriculture, holding the remaining variables constant.

 Note that the the t-test for {$$}H_0: \beta_{Agri} = 0{/$$} versus
 {$$}H_a: \beta_{Agri} \neq 0{/$$} is  significant since `0.0187` is less